thulab/iot-benchmark/README.md

 ## 6.2.
 Query of Conventional test mode(Single database, not use system records)

 In addition to writing data, the conventional test mode can also query data.
-In addition, this mode also supports mixed read and write operations.
+This mode also supports mixed read and write operations.

 ### 6.2.1.
 Configure